 Axwell Drive was 50% funded by the Town Council and 50% funded by Cllrs Grant and Susan Davey using their NCC Local Improvement Schemes.
-An additional Teen Shelter has just been installed (November 2016), again using NCC funding from Cllrs Davey.
+An additional Teen Shelter was installed in 2019, again using NCC funding from Cllrs Davey.

 Briardale Road had a new adult gym and toddler play area installed using S106 Housing Development fund and NCC Local Improvement Schemes from Cllrs Grant and Susan Davey.
-Cllrs Davey are again using their funding for additional equipment which is due to be installed in January 2017.
+Cllrs Davey also used their funding for equipment installed in January 2017.

 Mulberry Close was a new play area installed using funding from the S106 Housing Development Fund.
 An X-Fit Gym was installed in October 2016 using money from the S106 Sports Development Fund.

 Burns Avenue was fully refurbished using mainly Town Council funding with a contribution from S106 Housing Development Fund and Cllr Gordon Webb’s NCC Local Improvement Scheme funding.
 Cllrs John and Olga Potts used some of their Councillors’ Small Schemes Allowance to have CCTV, seats and litter bins installed.
-A mini MUGA and toddler swing is due to be installed in March, again funded by Cllr Gordon Webb’s Local Improvement Scheme.
+A mini MUGA and toddler swing was installed, again funded by Cllr Gordon Webb’s Local Improvement Scheme.

-Bowes Street (formerly High Street) has been refurbished using Town Council Funding and work was completed at the end of January.
+Bowes Street (formerly High Street) was refurbished using Town Council Funding.

-Newsham Farm Estate is the final project for the 2016/17 financial year.
-This new play area will be installed opposite Newsham Primary School.
-Planning permission was granted in September and funding has been secured as it will be fully funded from the S106 Housing Development Fund.
-Work is now underway - click here to view.
+Newsham Farm Estate was the final project for the 2016/17 financial year.
+This new play area was installed opposite Newsham Primary School.

-If you have any enquiries or comments on play areas please contact Sean Robinson, Environmental Services Officer, on 01670 361668 or email firstname.lastname@example.org.
+If you have any enquiries or comments on play areas please contact David Clough, General Services Officer on 01670 361668 or email firstname.lastname@example.org.